What is 2/3 of 18? A Deep Dive into Fractions and Their Applications

 Q: Can I use decimals instead of fractions to solve this problem?

 A: Yes, absolutely!
-The fraction 2/3 can be represented as a decimal (approximately 0.6667).
+Here's the thing — the fraction 2/3 can be represented as a decimal (approximately 0.
+6667).
 You can then multiply this decimal by 18 to get the answer.
-However, using fractions often leads to a more precise answer, especially when dealing with complex calculations.
+On the flip side, using fractions often leads to a more precise answer, especially when dealing with complex calculations.

 Q: What if the problem involved a larger number instead of 18?